gary444/pyBinSim/README.rst

 PyBinSim Server
 ========

 This is an adapted version of pyBinSim which runs as a local audio processing server.
 The client sends audio packets via a TCP connection managed by the ZeroMQ library.
 PyBinSim applies binaural simulation processing, according to the spatial information delivered in the packet.
-The audio is then sent back, completing a request-reply communication model.
+The audio is then sent back to the client, completing a request-reply communication model.

 Install
 -------
 Miniconda should be used to manage dependencies.
 The installers for Miniconda can be found `here <https://docs.conda.io/en/latest/miniconda.html>`_.

+To create a conda environment, open the Anaconda Prompt and enter:

 ::

     $ conda create --name binsim python=3.5 numpy pyzmq